 2. The Sweet Spot

 What type of property is going to give you the most beds, at the least amount of cost, but also has amenities?
-If you’re in the Smokey Mountains it’s going to need a view, be easily accessible by car, and preferably be a log cabin.
-If you’re near the water you will want to be close to the beach, but you don’t necessarily have to be waterfront.
-Waterfront properties typically cost more but they don’t generate nearly enough revenue to compensate for the cost of purchase.
-It is best to be close enough to where it’s not a long bike ride or a really long car ride to the ocean.
+If you're in the Smoky Mountains it's going to need a view, be easily accessible by car, and preferably be a log cabin.
+If you're near the water you will want to be close to the beach, but you don't necessarily have to be waterfront.
+Waterfront properties typically cost more but they don't generate nearly enough revenue to compensate for the additional cost of purchase.
+It is best to be close enough to where it's not a long bike ride or a really long car ride to the ocean.

-The best way to figure out what amenities your property needs is by studying what your competition is and what they are putting in their ads.
-Really research what they’re offering to pick up on ideas on what amenities you should provide.
+The best way to figure out what amenities your property needs is by studying what your competition has and what they are putting into their listings.
+Really research what they're offering to pick up on ideas on what amenities you should provide.

-The “Wow Factor” is the reason why people love your property and want to take a vacation there.
-For instance, the Smokey Mountains has a great view or if you’re just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.
+The "Wow Factor" is the reason why people love your property and want to take a vacation there.
+For instance, the Smoky Mountains has a great view or if you're just in a major city, it may be accessible to the subway, or have something there that people are really, really going to like.

 3. Renovate and Furnish

 Typically there are certain things that you need to accomplish in order to make a vacation rental more traveler friendly.
 You can win big by how you renovate and furnish your vacation home, so be sure to make it very homey and comfortable.
 Nice furniture, wall decor, and basic essentials a traveler would need like pots and pans, towels, and all of the little things, will help your guest feel right at home.

 If you look at the math and the property is going to be very profitable then the furnishings are negligible.
-I typically pay off the furnishings for my properties in half a year.
+I typically pay off the entire cost of all the furnishings for my properties in half a year or less.